gfour/antlr2datalog/README.md

 For the set of supported source languages, see the list of parsers in the [grammars-v4](https://github.com/antlr/grammars-v4) repository.
-The following languages are included out of the box: C, C++, COBOL85, Go, JavaScript, Kotlin, Lua, PHP, Python3, Rust, and Solidity.
+The following languages are included out of the box: C, C++, COBOL85, Go, JavaScript, Kotlin, Lua, PHP, Prolog, Python3, Rust, and Solidity.
 Support for more languages can be easily added, read on below for how to enable support for other languages.